stanmaz/BBOalert/README.md

 Each field may contain leading or trailing spaces or tabs for better readability during coding.
 Fourth field is optional and may be used for comments

-You can also define keyboard shortcuts which are expanded to the predefined text.
+You can also define keyboard shortcuts which are expanded to the predefined text while typing.

 See 'sample.txt' file for more information.